-- Once prior authorization is approved, fax the prescription with the prior authorization approval number to IngenioRx Specialty Pharmacy at <1-833-263-2871>, or call <1-833-255-0646> - Please be prepared to supply the member's name, insurance information, date of birth, address and phone number

-• Prior to dispensing the medication, IngenioRx will reach out to your patient via phone to verify member information.
-Please advise your patient to expect a phone call from IngenioRx
+- Once prior authorization is approved, fax the prescription with the prior authorization approval number to CarelonRx Specialty Pharmacy at <1-833-263-2871>, or call <1-833-255-0646> - Please be prepared to supply the member's name, insurance information, date of birth, address and phone number - Prior to dispensing the medication, CarelonRx will reach out to your patient via phone to verify member information.
+Please advise your patient to expect a phone call from CarelonRx

-Prescribers can send electronic prescription to IngenioRx Specialty Pharmacy, and may need to fill out a specialty pharmacy form in addition to calling or fax in in a valid New York State prescription to the pharmacy that the member has chosen.
+Prescribers can send electronic prescription to CarelonRx Specialty Pharmacy, and may need to fill out a specialty pharmacy form in addition to calling or faxing in a valid New York State prescription to the pharmacy that the member has chosen.

 Certain medical injectables (i.e., buy and bill) require prior authorization.
-To determine whether the medical injectable you are prescribing requires prior authorization, please refer to the Precertification Lookup tool found at: www.empireblue.com/nymedicaiddoc.
+To determine whether the medical injectable you are prescribing requires prior authorization, please refer to the Prior Authorization Lookup tool found at: https://mediprovider.empireblue.com/new-york-empire-provider/claims/prior-authorization-lookup-tool.